HorseHouseHappy/Major-Project/reflection.md

 - Try to work on the project more consistently.

+- Don't try to recreate a such a complex game in that short of time.

 ## Needs To Have
 Despite my efforts I didn't manage to get everything on my Needs To Have list done, even after my expecations were lowered.